ImperialCollegeLondon/intro2opt-tutorial/README.md

 $ make
 $ sudo make install

-See if your system recognises it.
+After installing GLPK using either (a) or (b), see if your system recognises it.
 Executing from the command line:

 $ which glpsol